luisc8487/library-of-books/README.md

 - **ReactJS:** For building the interactive user interface.
 - **CSS:** For styling the app and making it look nice.
 - **Lorem Picsum:** For showing sample images for each book.

+## Example

+1. **Adding a Book:**
+   Type "Harry Potter" in the input box and click "Create".
+   "Harry Potter" will appear in your reading list.

+2. **Editing a Book:**
+   Click the ✎ Edit button next to "Harry Potter".
+   Change the title to "Harry Potter and the Sorcerer's Stone" and click "Save".

+3. **Deleting a Book:**
+   Click the "Delete" button next to any book to remove it from your list.